stopar/knot/README.md

 ## That's it

 Your VPS now runs:
-- ✅ Docker Registry v2 with HTTPS via Let's Encrypt
+- ✅ Docker Registry v2 with **automatic HTTPS via Let's Encrypt**
 - ✅ Remote builder for Kamal 2 deployments
-- ✅ Password authentication
+- ✅ Password authentication + SSL encryption
 - ✅ Works with any Kamal 2 deployment
 - ✅ Zero external dependencies

+**SSL Certificate**: Automatically provisions and renews Let's Encrypt certificates for secure HTTPS access to your registry.

 ## License